pouriavj/react-ToDoList/README.md

 - Add new to-do items
 - Controlled input field
+- Unique IDs for each item using `uuid`
 - Dynamic rendering of list items
+- Click-to-complete behavior
+- **Click an item to apply a line-through, then automatically delete it after a short delay**
-- Simple and playful UI using pure CSS
+- Clean and beginner-friendly UI using pure CSS
-- Beginner-friendly React structure
+- Well-organized component-based structure

 ---